etiennetremel/otaflux/README.md

 OtaFlux enables IoT devices (like ESP32 or STM32) to fetch firmware updates without complex orchestration.
-Devices periodically query the server, which checks the latest semver tag in a remote OCI registry (such as Harbor), pulls the firmware image, extracts the binary, computes its CRC and size, caches it, and serves it on demand.
+Devices periodically query the server, which checks the latest semver tag in a remote [OCI][oci] registry (such as [Harbor][harbor]), pulls the firmware image, extracts the binary, computes its CRC and size, caches it, and serves it on demand.
 It is designed to be simple, cache-efficient, and registry-agnostic.

 ## Overview